Table of contents

-Understanding the Dark Funnel: A Guide for B2B SaaS Marketers
+Understanding the Dark Funnel in 2026: A Guide for B2B Tech Marketers

 What is the Dark Funnel?

-Picture this: You send a link over WhatsApp, Slack, or email, and BAM, that’s dark funnel territory.
-It’s the real word-of-mouth action, happening behind the curtain, in places like private messages or closed group chats.
+Let's say you send a link via, Slack, or email, and BAM, that’s dark funnel territory.
+It’s the real word-of-mouth action, happening behind in the background, in places like private messages or closed group chats.
 No likes.
 No shares.
 No public trail.

-What Does the Dark Funnel Mean for SaaS Marketers?
+What Does the Dark Funnel Mean for B2B Tech Marketers?

-Someone shares your content via WhatsApp, Facebook Messenger, or Slack.
+Someone shares your content via Slack, Microsoft Teams, or WhatsApp.
 Now, that’s a dark funnel share.
-You’ll never see it in your social stats.
+You’ll never see it in your social report.

 Example: A potential customer shares your latest blog post with a colleague on Slack.
 Now, you’ve got no clue that post led to a new sign-up.